Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 # Setting Up a Test Cluster

-A two replica ClickHouse cluster on K3s, running under AKOC, the Altinity® Kubernetes Operator for ClickHouse®.
-This is what you connect CHOps to while testing.
+A two-replica ClickHouse&reg; cluster on K3s, running under AKOC, the Altinity&reg; Kubernetes Operator for ClickHouse&reg;.
+This is what you connect CHOps to while you test.

 **Time:** about twenty minutes, most of it waiting.
 **You need:** a Linux machine, or a Mac or Windows machine with Docker.